A to do list is something we put together to make our lives easier, but it’s what’s on that to do list that’s more important than anything else.

 As they grew older, their resistance turned to habit, and they have now grown adults with the ability to “remember” these things on their own.
 As I reflect back, however, I wonder if there weren’t a few less obvious things I could have reminded them to do on a daily basis.

-What Should be On a To Do List?
+What Should Be on a Health and Happiness To Do List?

-10 Things That Need to Be Found on Your Daily To Do List
+10 Things To Add to Your Health and Happiness To Do List

-Here are 10 things you need to be doing every day to prevent, maintain and sustain your health and happiness.
+Here are 10 things you need to be doing every day, things that should be on your to do list, to prevent, maintain and sustain your health and happiness.

 2. Get Sunlight